adamgpgarcia/Employee-Scheduler/README.md

 <img src="https://user-images.githubusercontent.com/25330599/152046466-80d175ef-2da7-4d62-b881-391aefb21ca0.png" align="left" width="300px"/>
+<br/><br/>

-##    Messaging Screen
+#WorkChat Screen
+<br/><br/>
     - This screen shows the open chat threads

     - Users can navigate to a open thread or start a new one

+    - Threads have the last message displyed with date

+    - User initials fill in their avatar circle

 <br clear="left"/>